techidaily/site-fox-access/source/_posts/updated-2024-approved-all-encompassing-virtual-horizon-review.md

 | Image format             | JPEG                                                                 | Video file format | Video file format               |

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sXLLPY11of0?si=-3YNnpnO0wbc0K_-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 4: Should I buy

  Though the video quality is not as good as Kodak’s or 360fly’s, Giroptic 360cam is certainly a good HD cam which records true 360-degree images.
 It is also more compatible and works with more smartphone models than cameras like Samsung Gear 360\.
 With its shock and water resistant features and the tough rubber coating on the body, it is certainly more durable than many other cameras in the market.
 Although Giroptic is costlier than LG’s 360-degree camera, the video captured by the former is much better in quality.
 Finally, Giroptic 360cam is more versatile and resistant to elements than most of its near competitors.
 It is no doubt an all-purpose 360-degree cam that will provide you with a faithful 360-degree experience.